-FATHER, MOTHER & SON… for just seven days (1st of 7 parts)
+Father, Mother & Son… for just seven days (1st of 7 parts)

-That Tuesday morning, while grooming myself for work, Sister Babe came calling.
-Even without me seeing the one calling out my name from the terrace of our house, I was pretty sure it was her, that bass booming voice was so familiar.
+That Tuesday morning, while I was preparing for work, ate Baby came.
+Even without me seeing the one calling out my name from outside of our house, I was pretty sure it was her.
+That bass booming voice was so familiar.

 As I opened the front door leading to our terrace, what greeted me was like a scene from a movie – an old frowzy woman standing cleaving to a new-born infant slovenly swathed in an old blanket.
 She inquired if I still wanted to adopt a child and entreated me to get the baby she was clutching.

 Of course, I and my wife wanted so badly to have a son or a daughter.
 We have yet to have one at that time.
 We wanted so badly to hear in that house the reverberating cries and the timorous laughter of an infant.
 But that notwithstanding, I just could not grab that lovely angel from the hands of ate Baby.
 I wanted to make sure that there was no monkey business involved.
 I needed to do some investigation.
 Besides, I wanted to discuss it seriously first with my wife.